 Edit

-Standard Undo, Redo, Cut, Copy, Paste, Select All, Delete — all mapped to the same shortcuts used on the canvas.
+Undo, Redo, Cut, Copy, Paste, Duplicate, Duplicate Vertical, Group, Select All, Align, and Align with Spacing — mapped to the same shortcuts used on the canvas.

 View